New South Wales federal redistribution

 Those in favour of retaining the Redistribution Committee’s proposal argued the changes united these split localities and strengthened the community of interest in the region.

-Those in favour of retaining the electoral division boundaries in place at the start of the redistribution considered the relevant localities were tied to the rest of the Division of Warringah.
+Those in favour of retaining the electorate boundaries in place at the start of the redistribution considered the relevant localities were tied to the rest of the Division of Warringah.
 They pointed to a shared history and the use of economic centres.

-Augmented Electoral Commission's conclusions: The augmented Electoral Commission considered that the arguments for reconsideration of the proposed change were insufficiently persuasive; and that the Redistribution Committee’s proposal to unite Forestville within one electoral division, with provision for a clear boundary at Wakehurst Parkway provided the most satisfactory outcome.
+Augmented Electoral Commission's conclusions: The augmented Electoral Commission considered that the arguments for reconsideration of the proposed change were insufficiently persuasive; and that the Redistribution Committee’s proposal to unite Forestville within one electorate, with provision for a clear boundary at Wakehurst Parkway provided the most satisfactory outcome.

 The augmented Electoral Commission concluded that: